richdenton/cresques/README.md

 ## Getting Started

 The server establishes a RESTful API using Express to handle user authentication and character creation.
 Once logged in to the game world, communication shifts to WebSockets.
-While functionally similiar to other Multi-User Dungeon (MUD) projects, world actions in Cresques are comprised of JSON payloads allowing for far more flexibility than standard MUD protocals.
+While functionally similiar to other Multi-User Dungeon (MUD) projects, world actions in Cresques are comprised of JSON payloads allowing for far more flexibility than standard MUD protocols.

 ### Prerequisites